Color Combinations That Work In 2019 And Beyond!

 This is a surprisingly cool color combination because it is unexpected.
 This sorbet mint is fresh, zingy and very much on-trend.
 Pastels have been prominent for some time now and show no signs of diminishing.
 The inky navy color is deep, rich and almost masculine.
 When they converge the result is interesting and elegant.

-Technically the tones should conflict but in reality, the subdued rich navy offers a solid base for the vivacious mint.
+Technically the tones should conflict, but in reality the subdued rich navy offers a solid base for the vivacious mint.
 The darker hue acts as an anchor without being stark.
-This palate would be wonderful when worn together or as a living room or bedroom color scheme.
+This palette would be wonderful when worn together or as a living room or bedroom color scheme.
 The colors also work particularly well when used in typography.

-Forget orange – grey is definitely the new black.
-Sales in grey kitchens, cars and clothes have soared in recent years because it is such an adaptable neutral.
-Grey can be warm or cool, hard or soft, it is surprisingly versatile and flattering.
+Forget orange – gray is definitely the new black.
+Sales in gray kitchens, cars and clothes have soared in recent years because it is such an adaptable neutral.
+Gray can be warm or cool, hard or soft, it is exceptionally versatile and flattering.

-Traditionally grey has a reputation of being flat or dreary, and there are times when that still applies (nimbostratus clouds, I’m looking at you!)
-But grey’s status has been elevated of late, and now it is synonymous with sophistication.
+Traditionally gray has a reputation of being flat or dreary, and there are times when that still applies (nimbostratus clouds, I’m looking at you!).
+But grays status has been elevated of late, and now it is synonymous with sophistication.

-To really add a bit of personality and confidence, pair a deep shade of grey with a spirited splash of lime.
-This zesty shade is an important trend for 2018, but it should be used with caution!
-Lime green can be garish on its own, it can also be harsh on anything lighter than caramel skin tones.
+To really add a bit of personality and confidence, pair a deep shade of gray with a spirited splash of lime.
+This zesty shade is an important trend for 2019, but it should be used with caution!
+Lime green can be garish on its own, it can also be harsh worn on anything lighter than caramel skin tones.
 But when applied well it makes a striking statement.
-This edgy color combination is our personal favorite here at Design Wizard!
+This edgy color combination is our personal favourite here at Design Wizard!